Russians in Latvia: Political life and consciousness

 The establishment of the Latvian State, on November 18, 1918, made local Russians determine new principles in their relations with the government.
-Under the new conditions, the Russians of Latvia became a national minority whose special cultural interests were regulated by the Law on the Cultural-National Autonomy of Minorities, adopted by the People's Council.
+Under the new conditions, the Russians of Latvia became a national minority whose special cultural interests were regulated by the Law on the Cultural-National Autonomy of Minorities, adopted by the People's Council of Latvia.

 Russians enjoyed full rights as Latvian citizens and therefore, took part in the political life of the country.
 Russians, as a national minority, participated in the elections to the Constituent Assembly of Latvia and to all the four Saeimas.

 From two to six per cent of all Latvian electors voted for Russian parties.
 In those areas highly populated by Russians (Riga and Latgale) Russian electors increasingly voted for Russian parties during the whole period of the parliamentary state.

 Specific historical conditions determined the attitude of Russians towards the idea of national-cultural autonomy.
 They accepted the autonomous character of Russian culture with respect to Latvian culture but believed there was no specific local autonomy with respect to Russian culture and Russian people in general.
 Local Russian society did not identify any special features characteristic of local Russians which would differentiate them from the Russians of Russia.

 During the period of the Latvian Republic, the local Russian inhabitants tried to work out their own principles of social consciousness.
 At the beginning of the Republic, 1918–1919, the orthodox wing (N. Bordonos) of the National Democratic League (NDL, the first Russian national union of Riga and then of the whole of Latvia) spoke in favour of the ethnic purity of Russian social organizations.
-The liberal wing of the NDL, and later the Russian Society of Latvia (N.Berejanski, S.Mansyrev), called for a close co-operation with the whole of Latvian society.
+The liberal wing of the NDL, and later the Russian Society of Latvia (N. Berejanski, S. Mansyrev), called for a close co-operation with the whole of Latvian society.